graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 {{< / highlight >}}
 <p/>

 We use Guava to read the file at runtime from our classpath, then create a `GraphQLSchema` and `GraphQL` instance.
-This `GraphQL` instance is exposed as Spring Bean.
+This `GraphQL` instance is exposed as a Spring Bean.
 The GraphQL Java Spring adapter will use that `GraphQL` instance to make our schema available via HTTP on the default url `/graphql`.

 What we still need to do is to implement the `buildSchema` method which creates the `GraphQLSchema` instance: